microlinkhq/browserless/README.md

 ## Packages

-**browserless** is internally divided into multiple packages for ensuring just use the minimum quantity of code necessary for your use case.
+**browserless** is internally divided into multiple packages, this way you only use code you need.

 | Package                                                                                               | Version                                                                                                                                     |
 | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |